JeonJaeHyeong/DPL/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create -y --name pysgg
-conda activate pysgg
+conda create -n dpl python=3.8 conda activate dpl

 # this installs the right pip and dependencies for the fresh python
 conda install -y ipython scipy h5py

 # scene_graph_benchmark and coco api dependencies
-pip install ninja yacs cython matplotlib tqdm opencv-python overrides gpustat gitpython ipdb graphviz tensorboardx termcolor scikit-learn==0.23.1
+pip install ninja yacs cython matplotlib tqdm opencv-python overrides gpustat gitpython ipdb graphviz tensorboardx termcolor scikit-learn

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
-conda install pytorch==1.4.0 torchvision==0.5.0 cudatoolkit=10.1 -c pytorch
+pip3 install torch==1.8.2 torchvision==0.9.2 torchaudio==0.8.2 --extra-index-url https://download.pytorch.org/whl/lts/1.8/cu111

 export INSTALL_DIR=$PWD